Derived categories of coherent sheaves: Some basic problems

 Kawamata and Namikawa have also studied certain stratified Mukai flops \cite{Ka5,Na2}.
 In these cases neither a common resolution nor the fibre product give rise to an equivalence, although equivalences do nonetheless exist.
 Thus we see that the first problem faced in attempting to prove Conjecture \ref{conj1} is writing down a candidate equivalence.

 A famous variant of Conjecture \ref{conj1} is the derived McKay correspondence, first stated by Reid \cite{Re1,Re2}.

 \begin{conj} Let $G\subset \SL(n,\C)$ be a finite subgroup.
 Let $\D_G(\C^n)$ denote the bounded derived category of the category of $G$-equivariant coherent sheaves on $\C^n$.
-Suppose $Y\to\C^n/G$ is a crepant resolution of singularities.
+Suppose $f\colon Y\to\C^n/G$ is a crepant resolution of singularities.
 Then there is an equivalence of categories $\D(Y)\to \D_G(\C^n)$. \end{conj}

+Note that $f$ being crepant is equivalent to $Y$ being Calabi-Yau.
+The condition $G\subset\SL(n,\C)$ is the statement that the canonical bundle of $\C^n$ is $G$-equivariantly trivial.
 It seems certain that any method which proves Conjecture \ref{conj1} will also apply to this case.
 On the other hand the McKay correspondence lends itself to more algebraic methods of attack.

 Conjecture \ref{conj2} is known to hold in dimension $n=3$ due to work of Bridgeland, King and Reid \cite{BKR} together with the results of \cite{Br1}.
 In this case the quotient variety $\C^3/G$ always has a crepant resolution, a distinguished choice being given by Nakamura's G-Hilbert scheme.
 This scheme is perhaps best thought of as a moduli space of representations of the skew group algebra $\C[x,y,z]*G$ that are stable with respect to a certain choice of stability condition.
 Craw and Ishii \cite{CI} showed how to obtain other resolutions by varying the stability condition.